udifaintuch/dbcoupons/README.md

 # DBcoupons
-This is the mysql data base  files of my coupons project
+This is the mysql data base  files of my coupons project's DB.